EAN Congress 2024: Engineers for the future

 Tickets include a bespoke walking tour of the impressive Cardiff Bay Barrage, which lies across the mouth of the Bay, between Queen Alexandra Dock and Penarth head.
 Built in the 1990s it was one of the largest Civil Engineering projects in Europe.

-Our after-dinner speaker, Kate Bellingham, is a broadcaster and engineer.
-With a degree in physics and an MSc in electronics, her work has included broadcast engineering, teaching maths and physics, and presenting BBC TV’s Tomorrow’s World.
-Kate is a Champion for Women’s Opportunities in Engineering and is currently a research student at UCL’s Centre for Engineering Education..
+Our after-dinner speaker, Kate Bellingham, is a broadcaster and engineer and best known as a presented of BBC TV’s Tomorrow’s World.
+Kate is a Champion for Women’s Opportunities in Engineering and is currently a research student at UCL’s Centre for Engineering Education.

 Sunday 9th June 2024